 It’s time to get started on helping your joints feel good!

 Take this as your sign that pain relief and stiffness relief are both possible.
 Let’s get started today.
+Join the FREE 4 Day Jumpstart your Arthritis Adventure Challenge so you can learn the best movements to build strength, combat stiff joints and to regain your active life.

 Disclaimer: This post is for general informational purposes only.
 It should not be used to self-diagnose and it is not a substitute for a medical exam, cure, treatment, diagnosis, and prescription or recommendation.
 It does not create a doctor-patient relationship between Dr. Kuhn and you.
 You should not make any change in your health regimen or diet before first consulting a physician and obtaining a medical exam, diagnosis, and recommendation.
 Move Well Age Well, LLC and Dr. Alyssa Kuhn, PT, DPT are not liable or responsible for any advice, course of treatment, diagnosis or any conclusions drawn, services or product you obtain through this post, video or site.